pgomez-a/42_CPP_Piscine/cpp00/README.md

 ### What are member functions and member attributes?

 ### This pointer
+It is defined within an object as a **pointer to the containing object**.
+This is done to be able to access all the elements of the object when we are inside it.
+The main reason for this is because if we are inside an object working with a variable received as an argument with the same name as the object's attribute, we can differentiate them using the **this** pointer.

+    class compare_values(int val)
+    {
+        this->val = val // this->val refers to the class attribute
+    }

 ### How to initialize an object of a class?